Stackclash/5e-vault/3. The Party/Players/Redgrave.md

     expertise: false
     advantage: false
     disadvantage: false
 racialTraits:
-  - name: "Warforged Resilience"
+  - name: Warforged Resilience
-    description: "You have advantage on saving throws against being poisoned, and you have resistance to poison damage.
+    description: You have advantage on saving throws against being poisoned, and you have resistance to poison damage.
 You are immune to disease.
 You don’t need to eat, drink, or breathe.
-You don’t need to sleep and don’t suffer the effects of exhaustion due to lack of rest, and magic can’t put you to sleep."
+You don’t need to sleep and don’t suffer the effects of exhaustion due to lack of rest, and magic can’t put you to sleep.
-  - name: "Integrated Protection"
+  - name: Integrated Protection
-    description: "Your body has built-in defensive layers, which determine your armor class."
+    description: Your body has built-in defensive layers, which determine your armor class.
-  - name: "Sentry's Rest"
+  - name: Sentry's Rest
-    description: "When you take a long rest, you must spend at least 6 hours in an inactive state rather than sleeping.
-In this state, you appear inert, but it doesn’t render you unconscious, and you can see and hear as normal."
+    description: When you take a long rest, you must spend at least 6 hours in an inactive state rather than sleeping.
+In this state, you appear inert, but it doesn’t render you unconscious, and you can see and hear as normal.
-  - name: "Ability Score Increase"
+  - name: Ability Score Increase
-    description: "Two different ability scores of your choice increase by 1."
+    description: Two different ability scores of your choice increase by 1.
-  - name: "Specialized Design"
+  - name: Specialized Design
-    description: "You gain one skill proficiency, one tool proficiency, and fluency in one language of your choice."
+    description: You gain one skill proficiency, one tool proficiency, and fluency in one language of your choice.
-  - name: "Integrated Tool"
+  - name: Integrated Tool
-    description: "A chosen tool you are proficient with is integrated into your body, and you double your proficiency bonus for any ability checks you make with it.
-You must have your hands free to use this integrated tool."
+    description: A chosen tool you are proficient with is integrated into your body, and you double your proficiency bonus for any ability checks you make with it.
+You must have your hands free to use this integrated tool.
 classFeatures:
-  - name: "Domain Spells"
+  - name: Domain Spells
-    description: "You gain domain spells based on your cleric level."
+    description: You gain domain spells based on your cleric level.
-  - name: "Bonus Proficiencies"
+  - name: Bonus Proficiencies
-    description: "You gain proficiency with heavy armor and smith’s tools."
+    description: You gain proficiency with heavy armor and smith’s tools.
-  - name: "Blessing of the Forge"
+  - name: Blessing of the Forge
-    description: "At the end of a long rest, you can imbue magic into a weapon or armor by touching a nonmagical version.
+    description: At the end of a long rest, you can imbue magic into a weapon or armor by touching a nonmagical version.
 Until your next long rest or you die, the object grants a +1 bonus to either AC or attack and damage rolls.
-You can't use this feature again until you finish a long rest."
+You can't use this feature again until you finish a long rest.
   - name: "Channel Divinity: Artisan's Blessing"
     description: "You can use your Channel Divinity to conduct an hour-long ritual that crafts a nonmagical item that must include some metal: a simple or martial weapon, a suit of armor, ten pieces of ammunition, a set of tools, or another metal object.
 The thing you create can be something that is worth no more than 100 gp."
-  - name: "Soul of the Forge"
+  - name: Soul of the Forge
-    description: "You gain resistance to fire damage and while wearing heavy armor, you gain a +1 bonus to AC."
+    description: You gain resistance to fire damage and while wearing heavy armor, you gain a +1 bonus to AC.
-  - name: "Spellcasting"
+  - name: Spellcasting
-    description: "You can cast prepared cleric spells using WIS as your spellcasting modifier (Spell DC 15, Spell Attack 7) and prepared cleric spells as rituals if they have the ritual tag.
-You can use a holy symbol as a spellcasting focus."
+    description: You can cast prepared cleric spells using WIS as your spellcasting modifier (Spell DC 15, Spell Attack 7) and prepared cleric spells as rituals if they have the ritual tag.
+You can use a holy symbol as a spellcasting focus.
-  - name: "Divine Domain"
+  - name: Divine Domain
-    description: "You choose a divine domain that grants you additional spells and other features related to your deity."
+    description: You choose a divine domain that grants you additional spells and other features related to your deity.
-  - name: "Channel Divinity"
+  - name: Channel Divinity
-    description: "You can channel divine energy to fuel magical effects a number of times per short rest"
+    description: You can channel divine energy to fuel magical effects a number of times per short rest
-  - name: "Destroy Undead"
+  - name: Destroy Undead
-    description: "When an undead fails its saving throw against your Turn Undead feature, it is instantly destroyed if its CR is lower than the threshold for your level."
+    description: When an undead fails its saving throw against your Turn Undead feature, it is instantly destroyed if its CR is lower than the threshold for your level.
 feats: []
 raceSpells: []
 classSpells:
   - name: "[[5.
 Mechanics/Spells/Sacred Flame.md|Sacred Flame]]"
     level: 0
     isPrepared: true